There are numerous treatments available for Kyphosis. Call and make an appointment and we will stop the pain.

 Progression of the spine deformity provides another reason for considering surgery.
-If the curvature continues to worsen, surgery should occur to prevent the problems that come from severe spine deformity.
+If the curvature continues to worsen, surgery should occur to prevent the problems that come from the severe spinal deformity.

 When Adult Kyphosis requires surgery, doctors possess many different procedures from which to choose.
 Each case of kyphosis requires a very specialized, well-planned approach for optimal results.
-Surgery solves the problems of pain and discomfort that occur by the spine condition, not just to straighten the spine.
+Surgery solves the problems of pain and discomfort that occur in the spine condition, not just straightening the spine.
 The goals of most surgical procedures for adult kyphosis:

 - reduce the deformity (straighten the spine as much as possible)